aryarkusuma/imgtowebp-converter-netlify/readme.md

-# Webp Converter API
+# Webp Resizer-Converter API
-##### Converting image to webp format, inspired by statically.io image api by Frans Allen
+##### Resizing-Converting image to webp format, inspired by statically.io image api by Frans Allen

 - Build on the top of [Sharp(js)](https://github.com/lovell/sharp) for the image proccessing
 - *this codebase is intended to be hosted on netlify*